International Surface Temperature Initiative

 I am co-chair of the GCOS Working Group on the Global Climate Observing System Reference Upper Air Network (GRUAN).
 The GRUAN network aims to instigate and maintain on a multidecadal basis a high quality reference network of traceable and comparable measurement capabilities at a subset of global locations in support of monitoring, characterising broader aspects of the global observing system (including satellites) and process understanding.

-I am the project lead on the European Commission Horizon 2020 program project GAIA-CLIM that started in March 2015 and shall run for three years.
-The project aims to improve our capability to use ground-based and sub-orbital measurements to characterise satellite measurements.
-It is a large project with 18 partners and a budget of 6 million euros (minus a few cents).
+I was the project lead on the European Commission Horizon 2020 program project GAIA-CLIM 2015-2018.
+The project aimed to improve our capability to use ground-based and sub-orbital measurements to characterise satellite measurements.
+It was a large project with 18 partners and a budget of 6 million euros (minus a few cents).

 GAIA-CLIM has a sister project that aims to improve metrological characterisation of satellite measurements, FIDUCEO.
 To ensure that synergies are realised I sit on its advisory panel under a reciprocal arrangement.

 In Spring 2014 the BIPM instigated a task group on the environment under the Consultative Committee on Thermometry.
+In summer of 2017 this was converted to a Working Group.
 I am a co-opted member on this team.

 Commission for Climatology